In the U.S., 20% of reservations end up being no-shows.

 You can do the basics of reservations manually, through calls and a log book.
 Or you can invest in a reservation management platform that lets you accept online reservations, set up auto-reminders, promote your restaurant on other apps and sites, collect customer information, and more.

-To find the right system for your business, you have to know what your top priorities are.
+To find the best restaurant reservation system for your business, you have to know what your top priorities are.
 Ask yourself, what are the gaps in your current system or process for taking reservations?
 What are you not able to do right now that you’d like to?
 Where do you want to be more efficient?

 Whatever the reason, understanding your business needs will help you develop a list of criteria that you can use to evaluate different reservation management platforms and find the right system for your restaurant.

-Here are the nine big problems that a restaurant reservation system can help you solve.
+Here are the six big problems that a restaurant reservation system can help you solve.

 1. Empty tables on a slow night